WernerDJ/Patents-and-Lexical-diversity/README.md

 In order to apply t.test to the lexical diversity index populations obtained it was first assessed their normality by the Shapiro  test.

-The results of the tests are written as R comments (after #) in the R files attached to this github branch and in the Lexical Diversity report included as apdf file
+The results of the tests are written as R comments (after #) in the R files attached to this github branch and in the Lexical Diversity report included as a pdf file